isomerpages/nlb-biblioasia/_holding-area/Khoo Hooi Hye, Lim Bong Soo and the Heyday of Malayan Tennis.md

 description: Two remarkable athletes served up a storm to make Malaya a tennis  power to contend with during the interwar years.
 ---
+#### Two remarkable athletes served up a storm to make Malaya a tennispower to contend with during the interwar years.
+By Abhishek Mehrotra